abyssDS/sfmlWiki/ProjectSfeMovie.md

 For more information on LGPL, have a look at <http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html>.

 ###Legal notes###
 As you may know, patents on video codecs is a complex issue.
 FFmpeg is distributed under LGPL and does not provide any binary version of the library.
-This is to avoid legal issue : decoders' source code can be freely distributed, but not binaries (though it still depends on whether the patent holder is strict, because it is not an end-software product).
+This is to avoid legal issue : decoders' source code can be freely distributed, but not binaries (though it still depends on whether the patent holder is strict, because FFmpeg is not an end-software product).
 Moreover patents do not apply in some countries.
 That's why [VideoLAN doesn't pay any fee to distribute VLC](http://www.videolan.org/legal.html).
-But as I'm not a specialist and I don't know the details about laws, I won't provide sfeMovie binaries, and not even a binary version of FFmpeg.
-A script is provided so that all this compilation process can be performed flawlessly.
-You're also given the ability to choose which decoders you want to enable in the final sfeMovie binary.
+But as I'm not a specialist and I don't know the details about laws, the binaries I'm providing only support the free decoders : flac, vorbis, theora.
+If you want support for more decoders, you'll have to build sfeMovie yourself.
+A script is provided so that the whole compilation process can be performed flawlessly.
+Note that you're given the ability to exactly choose which decoders you want to enable in the final sfeMovie binary.

+You don't have to worry about licenses and royalties if you're a lonely developer working on a private project.
+But if you plan to distribute your product to "a lot" of people, or as a commercial purpose, you should be careful.

-Considering this, you're responsible for checking the possible fees and licenses you may need, depending on your country and your needs.
+Considering this, you're responsible for checking the possible fees and licenses you may need, depending on your country, needs and situation.
 Here is a little (non official) sum up of the different fees for the main decoders.
 The information I'm showing here is the one I got from the different patents holders.

 <table>
   <tr>